sleepingcat4/inference-decoding/README.md

 These are tested and well-documented.
 I am planning to maintain this repository religiously.
 Filenames are self-explanatory + if you see a flag like `leo` or `juwel` it means it is supercomputer compatible code.
 I include my slurm scripts as well so have fun.

 **For colab code:** https://colab.research.google.com/drive/17U4lj2YLNH0GdxR9iovBnHdONB4QEh_a?usp=sharing

+`KVPress:` Fastest method according to my test on Italian supercomputer Leonardo.
+On a single A100 64GB card with 16 CPUs.

+`Prompt Caching:` Prompt Caching is relatively good from my tests but it certainly does not come same as par as KVPress.

+`Graph Inference:` One of my favourite methods that uses `torch.compile()` to get fast inference speed while `use_cache` method is turned-on.
+[Use cache uses KVPress caching] While it shows fast results on Google colab, it was significantly slower on Leonardo.